-When is snoring a sign of the more serious sleep disorder: Obstructive Sleep Apnea?
+When is snoring a sign of a more serious sleep disorder: Obstructive Sleep Apnea?

-If some air is getting into the lungs but only 20 - 50 % of the normal amount and this lasts 10 seconds or longer it is called a hypopnea.
+If the airway is not completely closed and some air is getting into the lungs but only 20 - 50 % of the normal amount, and this lasts 10 seconds or longer it is called a hypopnea.

 As we take in air we may snort, gasp or appear to be choking, all which can be alarming if witnessed by a sleeping partner.
-We don’t remember these partial awakening as we are still in a light state of sleep when they occur however if they occur many times during the night our sleep is said to be “fragmented” and we will not be spending enough time in restful deeper stages of sleep.
+We don’t remember these partial awakenings as we are still in a light state of sleep when they occur, however if they occur many times our sleep is said to be “fragmented,” and we will not be spending enough time in restful deeper stages of sleep.

 Some people who snore do not suffer from airway blockage great enough to reduce their blood oxygen levels, that is, they do not experience apneas or hypopneas.
-But for people who do, the number of times they may have reduced airflow and awakenings can number from just a few times an hour to over 30 times an hour.
+But for people who do, the number of times they may have reduced airflows and awakenings can number from just a few times and hour to over 30 times an hour.

 If you count the number of apneas and hypopneas that occur each hour during sleep you arrive at a score which is also called the Apnea Hypopnea Index (AHI).